 If the household are presenting at an Entry Point that is not a VSP and agreed to the HMIS ROI, they may choose to stay at that Entry Point and Assessors will complete CE enrollment in HMIS.

-If the household did not agree to the HMIS ROI, Assessors complete a CE enrollment on paper, regardless of whether the Entry Point is a VSP.
-In HMIS, the household will have de-identified first and last names and only information pertinent for matching the household to and prioritizing them for resources and services for which they are eligible and would like a referral.
-This process is further described in the “Collecting HMIS Universal Data Elements” section.
+If the household are presenting at an Entry Point that is not a VSP and they did not agree to the HMIS ROI, but they choose to remain at the Entry Point to complete the CE enrollment, the household will have their data Restricted to Organization.
+This means that their enrollment data will only be accessible by the organization currently gathering their information.
+Assessors should discuss with the client that their name will be visible on the Housing Priority List though.
+If the client has concerns with this, Assessors are encouraged to utilize the DV workaround process (explained in the “Collecting HMIS Universal Data Elements” section) to de-identify the client data before entering into HMIS.
+For more guidance on how to have these conversations and/or on the process for deidentifying data, please contact ce@thn.org.

-If the household agreed to the HMIS ROI and are presenting for services at a VSP Entry Point, Assessors connect the household to another Entry Point to complete CE enrollment in HMIS.
-VSPs are statutorily prohibited from entering information into HMIS.22 Households must still be able to access services that the VSP Entry Point provides while they are waiting to be enrolled into CE in HMIS through another Entry Point.
-Regional CE policies and procedures must describe the process of coordinating between VSP Entry Points and other Entry Points.
+If the household is presenting for services at a VSP Entry Point, Assessors complete a CE enrollment on paper.
+They will then utilize the process outlined in the “Collecting HMIS Universal Data Elements” section and connect with the agency designated to enter the data into HMIS.
+In HMIS, the household will have de-identified first and last names an only information pertinent for matching the household to and prioritizing them for resources and services for which they are eligible and would like a referral.
+VSPs are statutorily prohibited from entering information into HMIS.22 Regional CE policies and procedures must describe the process of coordinating between VSP Entry Points and other Entry Points.

 For households who are literally homeless, Assessors complete CE enrollment in HMIS.
 If the household did not agree to the HMIS ROI, Assessors must set the security restriction in HMIS to “Restrict to Organization” for that household’s CE enrollment.